 Arson (NDCC 12.1-21-01) is the most serious North Dakota property damage crime and occurs when a person starts a fire with the intent to destroy a building or inhabited structure, or his own property with the purpose of collecting insurance money.
 It is a Class B felony.

 At Fremstad Law, our experienced criminal defense lawyers will interview witnesses, review police records, obtain video surveillance, and use information you provide to move you forward past allegations that you committed a property crime.
 We will challenge the evidence and the way it was gathered in an effort to have the evidence excluded, to negotiate a more favorable plea bargain, or to have the case against you dismissed.

 If you were charged with a property crime, the experienced criminal defense attorneys at Fremstad Law can help.
-From our offices in Fargo and Valley City, we fight for people in North Dakota and Minnesota.
+From our office in Fargo, we fight for people in North Dakota and Minnesota.

 © 2021 Fremstad Law